Here's why you need to keep your personal and business finances separate

 1. It can be more tax efficient

-2. A better understanding of company performance
+2. A better understanding of the business performance

-4. Build your credit score
+4. Improve your credit score

 Get help